Moths of North Carolina

 Habitats: This species is dependent on Eastern White Pine, which grows in a variety of mesic to somewhat drier forest communities.
 It is common in the Piedmont foothills and in the mountains at lower to mid-elevations, but becomes more spotty to the East.

 Larval Host Plants: Argyrotaenia pinatubana specializes on conifers (Craighead et al., 1950; Schaffner, 1959; Freeman, 1960; MacKay, 1962; Prentice, 1966; Ferguson, 1975; Maier et al., 2004; Robinson et al., 2010; Eiseman, 2022).
-It uses a variety of conifers in Canada, including Eastern White Pine (Pinus strobus), Jack Pine (P. banksiana), Lodgepole Pine (P. contorta), Amabilis Fir (Abies amabilis), Sitka Spruce (Picea sitchensis), Douglas Fir (Pseudotsuga menziesii) and Western Hemlock (Tsuga heterophylla).
-In the eastern US it appears to rely entirely on Eastern White Pine (P. strobus) as its host. - View
+It uses a variety of conifers in Canada, including Eastern White Pine (Pinus strobus), Jack Pine (P. banksiana), Lodgepole Pine (P. contorta), Amabilis Fir (Abies amabilis), Sitka Spruce (Picea sitchensis), Douglas Fir (Pseudotsuga menziesii), and Western Hemlock (Tsuga heterophylla).
+In the eastern United States it appears to rely entirely on Eastern White Pine (P. strobus) as its host, and it has been confirmed as a host in North Carolina. - View

 Observation Methods: The adults are attracted to lights, and the tubular shelters are easy to spot on pine branchlets.